s-fleck/quickmap/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-**smartmap** is a package for previewing spatial data as leaflet maps in
-R. It is designed primarily for interactive use and produces nice maps with minimal setup required.
+**smartmap** is an R package for previewing spatial data as [leaflet](https://rstudio.github.io/leaflet/) maps.
+It is designed for interactive use and produces nice maps with minimal typing required.
 In contrast to other similar packages, smartmap does not require an `sf` or `sp` object as input, but *just works* with normal `data.frames` or `matrices` that have longitude and latitude columns.
-See [the function reference](https://s-fleck.github.io/smartmap/) for more info.
+See [the package homepage](https://s-fleck.github.io/smartmap/) for more infos.

 ## Installation